bartosjiri/twitch-lurker-bot/README.md

 ## Disclaimer

 Use the script at your own risk, the repository owners and/or contributors are not responsible for any actions taken as a result of installing, setting up or running this script.
-Never show your authentication token to other people or store it at publicly available locations.
+Never share your authentication token with other people or store it at publicly available locations.
 Always be sure to follow Twitch.tv's [Terms of Service](https://www.twitch.tv/p/legal/terms-of-service/).